 Some video forms to consider for eLearning courses include:

-• Talking-head video: This is a video in which the instructors deliver information by talking directly to the camera.
+- Talking-head video: This is a video in which the instructors deliver information by talking directly to the camera.
+It’s suitable for classes, product demos, instructions, and situation simulation.

-• Live-action video: Actual people are filmed in narratives, interviews, live demos, or tutorials.
+- Live-action video: Actual people are filmed in narratives, interviews, live demos, or tutorials.
+This is often used for topics concerning the use of new software systems or the operation of computer programs.

-Take this Rheumatic heart disease from the University of Minnesota as an example.
+Take this Rheumatic heart disease from the University of Minnesota as an example to see how to simplify training with animated training videos.
 It includes some animated descriptions to explain the cause of heart diseases.

 The lesson contains the same information whether the trainers use documents, presentation slides, or videos.
 However, with the animated explainer video below, learners can quickly grasp the lesson.